Marjorie Oludhe Macgoye

-Marjorie Phyllis Oludhe Macgoye (21 October 1928 – 1 December 2015), was born in Southampton, England, but immigrated to Kenya soon after Kenya became independent.
+Marjorie Phyllis Oludhe Macgoye (21 October 1928 – 1 December 2015) was born in Southampton, England, but immigrated to Kenya soon after Kenya became independent.
 She was a poet, novelist, and a missionary bookseller.
-She studied at the University of London for both her bachelor and master’s degree.
-She moved to Kenya in 1954 to sell books and became a citizen in 1964.
-After immigrating to Kenya, she began pursuing a career of being an author.
-At first, she published stories in magazines.
-As her success grew, she started writing works of longer length.
+She studied at the University of London for both her bachelor and master's degree.
+In 1954, she moved to Kenya to sell books and, while there, she met Daniel Oludhe Macgoye, a medical doctor, and they were married in 1960.
+She became a Kenyan citizen in 1964.

+After immigrating to Kenya, she began pursuing a career to become an author.
+At first, she published stories in magazines; as her success grew, she started writing works of longer length.
 In early 1970, her novels and poetry were being published.
-She has won awards for many of her works such as Growing Up at Lina School, Murder in Majengo, but her most notable novel is Coming to Birth.
-Her award-winning novels portrays the life of a Kenyan woman during the time period 1956–1978.
-While in Kenya, Marjorie met Macgoye, her husband, who is a medical doctor.
-The two were married in 1960.
+She won awards for many of her books, including for Growing Up at Lina School (1971) and Murder in Majengo (1972), but her most notable novel is Coming to Birth (1986).
+Her award-winning novels portray the life of a Kenyan woman during the time period 1956–1978.

 Early life

-Marjorie was born on 21 October 1928 in Southampton, England, to Phyllis (née Woolcott) and Richard King.
+Marjorie Phyllis King was born on 21 October 1928 in Southampton, England, to Phyllis (née Woolcott) and Richard King.
 Her father started working as an apprentice at the Vosper Thornycroft shipyard and her mother was a teacher.
-She was an only child.
-Marjorie finished her secondary education in 1945 and studied English at the Royal Holloway College, University of London.
-She worked at Foyles bookshop in London after graduating from college. she received a masters in English from Birkbeck College, University of London 8 years later.
+An only child, Marjorie finished her secondary education in 1945 and studied English at Royal Holloway College, University of London.
+She worked at Foyles bookshop in London after graduating from college.
+She received a master's degree in English from Birkbeck College, University of London, eight years later.